 We assist high school students with completing their homework and improving their literacy, numeracy, exam preparation and study skills.
 We assist students to develop life skills as well as academic skills.
-We encourage our tutors to see themselves as mentors, helping students to gain greater confidence in their studies.
+We also hope to help our students in developing life skills by giving advice and answering questions about topics including pathways for further studies, university applications, and the work-life balance as a university student.
+Therefore, we encourage our tutors to see themselves as mentors who not only help students gain greater confidence in their studies but to also guide them for the future.

 The majority of the students that we support have refugee, recent migrant and/or low socioeconomic backgrounds.